 ABA Military Pro Bono Project

-2014 Winter Newsletter
+2014 Summer Newsletter

 Pro Bono Attorneys

-- Veterans' Claims Assistance Network (VCAN): Helping veterans with VA disability claims
+- ABA Veterans' Claims Assistance Network (VCAN): Helping veterans with VA disability claims

 - Dialogue: News and Perspectives from the ABA Division for Legal Services

-- Financial Support to the Military Pro Bono Project
+- Financial Support

 Are you receiving the Military Pro Bono Project's weekly case opportunities email?
 If not, please sign up!
 You can also explore pro bono case opportunities under the website's For Volunteer Attorneys tab, which is updated daily.

 Through the Military Pro Bono Project’s Operation Stand–By, you may offer to provide attorney–to–attorney guidance to military attorneys so they can further assist their servicemember clients.
 Thanks to those of you who have joined and are participating!

 When working with their clients, there may be times when military attorneys need state–specific legal information, or perhaps a deeper analysis of a legal area with which they are less familiar.
-Joining Operation Stand–By gives you the opportunity to help our servicemembers with a very small time commitment, as participation with Operation Stand–By in itself does not entail pro bono representation.
+Joining Operation Stand–By gives you the opportunity to help our servicemembers with a very small time commitment, as participation with Operation Stand–By in itself does not entail representation.
 Rather, you will potentially receive short calls or emails from JAGs in need of attorney–to–attorney guidance relating to your areas of expertise.
 Military attorneys registered with the Project will find your contact information and areas of expertise on a password–secured list on the Project website.

-Sign up to join Operation Stand–By.
+Sign up to join Operation Stand–By!
 Log onto the Project website to update your profile and join Operation Stand–By (in your profile, click on “I am registering to join the Project’s Operation Stand–By”).